marcelauliano/MitoHiFi/README.md

 ## <b>MitoHiFi</b> is a python workflow that assembles a species mitogenome from Pacbio HiFi reads.

-With Mitoifi.v2 you can start from raw Pacbio HiFi reads (flag -r) or from assembled contigs (flag -c).
-You will also going to need a close-related mitochondria sequence in fasta and gb format.
+With MitoHiFi.v2.2 you can start from raw Pacbio HiFi reads (flag -r) or from assembled contigs (flag -c).
+You also need a close-related mitochondria sequence in fasta and gb format.
 We have an internal script that can download it for you from NCBI (findMitoReference.py).

 *The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straight forward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redundantly resulting in multiple-copy mitogenome-contigs.
 This pipeline was developed to finalise the assembly and annotation of the mitogenome.
 It will also dected different variants of the mitogenome present in your sample.
-At the end you are going to have all the variants assembled and annotated, and MitoHiFi.v2 is going to choose a final consensus sequence.
+At the end you are going to have all the variants assembled and annotated, and MitoHiFi.v2.2 is going to choose a final consensus sequence.
 In addtion, you will find an aligment of all the variants to facilitate your analysis of mitochondria heteroplasmy.*

-MitoHifi v2 will:
+MitoHifi v2.2 will:

 (i) extract mito reads and assemble them with hifiasm (flag -r), or find the mito contigs among assembled contigs (flag -c)
-(ii) indentify and separate NUMTS from real mitochontigs
+(ii) indentify and separate NUMTS from real mitocontigs
-(iii) generate a circularized, non-redudant and annotated version of all the mitochondria sequences present in your sample (iv) choose a final consensus as the final mitochondria
+(iii) generate a circularized, non-redudant and annotated version of all the mitochondria sequences present in your sample (iv) choose a final consensus as the final mitochondria representative

 -----